Ayushburman/Health-Guide/SCTday2.md

 Here is a clean **REA
 Breathing is the continuous movement of air into and out of the lungs.
-It is unique because it is both:
+It is unique because it is b

 * **Automatic** (controlled by the brainstem)
 * **Voluntary** (can be consciously controlled)